-It’s important to note that employees working under an EBA may not have choice of fund apart from the funds nominated in the EBA agreement.
+It’s important to note that employees working under an EBA made before 1 January 2021 may not have choice of fund apart from the funds nominated in the EBA agreement.
+From 1 November 2021, for new employees covered by an EBA made before 1 January 2021, you must request their stapled fund from the ATO and if they don’t have a stapled fund, then you may pay to the fund specified in the EBA agreement.

 Super must be paid to a complying super fund – chosen by the worker.
 It must not be paid directly to the worker, or to their bank account.

-- Having an ABN (Australian Business Number) does not automatically exclude a sub-contractor from being an ‘employee’ and therefore does not automatically release you from your superannuation obligations to that sub-contactor.
+- Having an ABN (Australian Business Number) does not automatically exclude a contractor from being an ‘employee’ and therefore does not automatically release you from your superannuation obligations to that contactor.

-- A person working for an hourly rate (labour only hourly rate sub-contractor) is still an employee and not a sub-contractor for superannuation purposes.
+- A person working for an hourly rate (labour only hourly rate contractor) is still an employee for superannuation purposes.

 - Every contract is different.
 BUSSQ is not an authority on the relationship/contracts you have with your employees/contractors.
 We can give you some basic guidance, however you may need to contact the ATO.